• Menu

 Best Cancun Beaches Without Seaweed – Playa Delfines / Dolphins Beach

-This long, wide public beach at the southern end of the Hotel Zone is known as Playa Defines and is one of the most popular beaches in Cancun.
+This long, wide public beach at the southern end of the Hotel Zone is known as Playa Defines.
+It’s one of the most popular beaches in Cancun.

 You’ll also see line-ups of people waiting to get a photo-op in front of the CANCUN sign.